stackevo/endpoint-draft/draft-trammell-whats-an-endpoint.md

 ---
-title: What is an endpoint?
+title: What is an endpoint
 abbrev: Endpoint
 docname: draft-trammell-whats-an-endpoint-latest
 date: 2017-05-23